A Statistical Learning Perspective on Semi-dual Adversarial Neural Optimal Transport Solvers: Experimental Illustrations

 \section{Experimental Illustrations}

 In this section, we experimentally illustrate how the generalization error behaves in practice.
-Specifically, we show that the empirically observed generalization errors, i.e., the convergence rates of OT solver, are close to the bounds which we theoretically derive in our Corollary \ref{corollary-rademacher}. {For clarity of illustration, we study these rates for the examples where the generalization error in the proximity of either the estimation error (\S\ref{sec-estimation-error}) or the approximation error (\S\ref{sec-approximation-error}).} For both experiments, we utilize the benchmark from \citep{korotin2021neural} which provides {ground-truth OT maps $T^*$ and potentials $\varphi^*$ for the given source and target measures.
-In fact, the benchmark data \textit{is constructed} based on the potential $\varphi^*$ parametrized by the specific NN architecture (ICNN).} We consider their Gaussian mixture experiment, where the first distribution corresponds to the mixture of three Gaussians, and second $-$ to \textit{approximate} mixture of ten Gaussians.
-We refer to \citep[Appendix A.1]{korotin2021neural} for additional details on the experimental setup. {Technical \textit{\underline{training details}} are given in Appendix \ref{app-details}.}
+Specifically, we show that the empirically observed generalization errors, i.e., the convergence rates of OT solver, are close to the bounds which we theoretically derive in our Corollary \ref{corollary-rademacher}.
+For clarity of illustration, we study these rates for the examples where the generalization error is in the proximity of either the estimation error (\S\ref{sec-estimation-error}) or the approximation error (\S\ref{sec-approximation-error}).
+For both experiments, we utilize the benchmark from \citep{korotin2021neural} which provides ground-truth OT maps $T^*$ and potentials $\varphi^*$ for the given source and target measures.
+In fact, the benchmark data \textit{is constructed} based on the potential $\varphi^*$ parametrized by the specific NN architecture (ICNN).
+We consider their Gaussian mixture experiment, where the first distribution corresponds to a mixture of three Gaussians and the second to an \textit{approximate} mixture of ten Gaussians.
+We refer to \citep[Appendix A.1]{korotin2021neural} for additional details on the experimental setup.
+Technical \textit{\underline{training details}} are given in Appendix \ref{app-details}.
+The source code is written in PyTorch and is available online \url{https://github.com/milenagazdieva/StatOT}.